 I know some of you are crazy about these ATM fees, you just don’t want to pay them.
 What are your options?

 You need to visit the issuer bank or an in-network ATM if you want to avoid any fees.
 This is about the only way you’ll be able to get away from the fees and charges.

 For example, you can have a $1,000 credit limit, but for cash advances, the limit may only be $300.
 Some credit cards may not offer them, others may have no limits at all.
 If you only have a $500 cash advance limit and try to get $501, you’ll be denied.

-Before you attempt getting a cash advance, you need to make sure you know what your limit is.
-You can find out by calling your credit card issuer, visiting your online account or by checking the guidelines.
+Before you attempt to get a cash advance, you need to make sure you know what your limit is.
+You can find out by calling your credit card issuer, visiting your online account, or checking the guidelines.